-The Audiology Externship consists of comprehensive clinical training, which includes:
+The Audiology Externship consists of comprehensive clinical training that includes:

 - Audiologic evaluations